-The global pandemic continues to negatively impact labor availability for subcontractors.
-Many general contractors are taking steps to ramp up their self-performing capabilities.
-Now, a larger emphasis is being placed on streamlining labor requests and improving how self-perform teams are tracked.
+Due to a recession and a perpetual labor shortage, many general contractors are taking steps to ramp up their self-performing capabilities.
+A larger emphasis is being placed on streamlining labor requests and improving how self-perform teams are tracked.

 In this article, we’ll briefly outline what it means to be a self-performing contractor.
-We’ll also explore the benefits of consolidating your project and field resource management in one tool.
+We’ll also explore the benefits of consolidating your office staff and hourly labor in one tool.

 What does self-perform mean in construction?